gilch/hissp/README.md

 Normal call forms evaluate their arguments before calling the function, as Python does.
-Special forms are different.
-Quote arguments are not evaluated at all.
+Special forms are different--`quote`'s argument is not evaluated at all.
 The body of a lambda is not evaluated until the function is invoked, and its parameter tuple is partly evaluated (if there are defaults) and partly quoted.